 Light Hiking Pants: The Mountain Hardwear Women’s Mighty Activa Tights that I wore are no longer available but these Smartwool PhD Wind Tights look like they’re similar.
 I always hike in leggings.
 You’ll want something that’s comfortable, breathes well, and that will be durable.

 Warm Hiking Pants: The North Face Winter Warm Tights – Women’s – These pants were awesome.
 They are fleece lined leggings and were perfect for the final days, and I also wore them to bed every single night.

-Long Johns: Arc’teryx Women’s Rho AR Bottoms – I only wore these once as a second pants layer underneath The North Face tights, and it was to hike to the summit of Kala Patthar for sunset on our final day.
+Long Johns: Only once did I need to wear a second pants layer underneath The North Face tights, and it was to hike to the summit of Kala Patthar for sunset on our final day.
 These Merino Midweight Base Layer Tights are warm, soft, and reasonably priced as a backup second layer.

 Socks: Darn Tough Coolmax Micro Crew Cushion Socks – Ever since backpacking the John Muir Trail, I’ve been hooked on these socks.
 I’ve never gotten a blister, my feet never feel sweaty, and they provide just the right cushion.

 Underwear: Give-n-go Sport Mesh Bikini Briefs – I’ve tried nearly all of the different “outdoor” underwear out there and these by Ex-officio are my favorites.
 They clean easily, don’t retain smells, and wick moisture.
 I’d recommend bringing at least 6 pairs of quick dry underwear.
 There is paid laundry available at some places along the trail, but not many options towards the end.
 Also if it’s cold, you won’t want to wash them since they aren’t likely to dry overnight.